-- Throughout the deployment period, turbidity ranged from 0.1 NTU to 4.4 NTU, with an average turbidity of 0.3 NTU. - Turbidity was relatively stable throughout deployment, with the exception of late September onwards when turbidity remained elevated for a period of time during a stage increase. - Stage ranged from 1.50 m to 2.28 m, averaging at 1.76 m.
+- Throughout the deployment period, turbidity ranged from 0.1 NTU to 8.2 NTU, with an average turbidity of 0.3 NTU. - Turbidity was relatively stable throughout deployment, but was influenced by numerous stage increases which led to temporary turbidity spikes. - Stage ranged from 1.60 m to 2.73 m, averaging at 2.13 m.